TrystanLea/blog/pages/en/transport_notes.md

 - 20.2 passengers per vehicle: 0.054 kWh/p.km (average London)
 - 40.0 passengers per vehicle: 0.027 kWh/p.km (full seated)
 - 80.0 passengers per vehicle: 0.014 kWh/p.km (full seated & standing)

+What might we expect the electric bus fleet average economy to be?
+It seems that taking the mid point 1.09 kWh/v.km would be a reasonable first step, applying a 10% charging loss would increase this to 1.21 kWh/v.km.
+If we assume that the average 100% load factor is a combined seating and standing space for 60 people the per person economy would be 0.020 kWh/p.km.
+This does not take into account how the additional weight of higher loading affects economy and is of course dependent on the actual number of seats & standing spaces in the bus in question.

+**Potential electric bus & coach fleet average: 1.21 kWh/v.km, 0.020 kWh/p.km @ 100% 60 passenger load factor (inc charging).**

 **References**